Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN: Blockage Model

-The blockage probability given the Tx-Rx distance $R$ is given by the number of blockage events over the total number of events considered.
-The blockage probability as a function of the distance $R$ turns out to follow an empirical exponential law, and thus, an efficient and reasonable way to compute the blockage probability for any distance is to fit the exponential curve and interpolate it for the desired distance.
+{The empirical blockage probability $\hat{P}_B(R)=\frac{N_\text{B,R}}{N_\text{TOT,R}}$ as a function of the Tx-Rx distance $R$, is given by the number of blockage events $N_\text{B,R}$ over the total number of events considered $N_\text{TOT,R}$. $\hat{P}_B(R)$,} turns out to follow an empirical exponential law, and thus, an efficient and reasonable way to compute the blockage probability for any distance is to fit the exponential curve and interpolate it for the desired distance.
 The blockage probability due to nomadic obstacles, for specific obstacle size and density, can be written as:

 where $\beta$ is a positive real number.
 This behavior also complies with work in~\cite{6290250,6840343}.
-The blockage loss CDF can be very accurately fitted by a \textit{Gaussian mixture model} of two Gaussian distributions, where the reciprocal weight depends on the height difference between blocker and BS.
+The blockage loss cumulative distribution function CDF can be very accurately fitted by a \textit{Gaussian mixture model} of two Gaussian distributions, where the reciprocal weight depends on the height difference between blocker and BS.